A couple of the native plants I put in last fall and winter, 2014:

 The University of California recently conducted a study of native plant hedgerows on farms, and they found pest control benefits.
 “Tomato fields adjacent to [native] hedgerows required fewer pesticide treatments than the tomato fields without hedgerows.”
 Among other reasons, native insects living in the hedgerows fed on crop pests and thereby reduced the pest populations.

 As the summer winds down, my mind turns from peppers and peaches to engelmann oaks and purple nightshade and sugarbush and black sage and elderberry and toyon.
 I’m getting excited to hike around the undeveloped parts of our yard as well as the neighborhood to collect seeds to plant along the roadside and restore the vegetation that likely existed before the road and our house were developed.
-Buckwheat, sumac, and ceanothus are on my radar, and Cass has already started gathering coast live oak acorns.
+Buckwheat, sumac, and ceanothus are on my radar, and my son Cass has already started gathering coast live oak acorns.

 For more on which natives I’ve planted and why, see my post, “Natives at the roadside.”